littleCareless/dish-ai-commit/README.md

 - `Generate Commit Message`: Generate commit message based on current changes
 - `Select AI Model`: Choose the AI model to use
+- `Generate Weekly Report`: Generate a weekly summary report of your work

 ## Configuration Instructions